Clickcease

 The incidence of medical malpractice related to the diagnosis of colon cancer is alarming.
 Colon cancer is the second most common type of cancer in the U.S., resulting in an expected 48,100 deaths this year.
 Nonetheless, too many men and women have their colon cancer diagnosis delayed when the doctors in whose hands such men and women entrust their well-being fail to perform appropriate screening tests, fail to properly interpret test results, and fail to take necessary steps when symptoms of colon cancer are reported.
 When this happens, the physician has been negligent.
 And the tragic result of this negligence is too often the loss of treatment options and/or the loss of chance of survival.

-The Law Firm of Cohen & Jaffe is devoted to explaining how medical malpractice arises in the context of a failure by a physician to timely diagnosing colon cancer; to describing what is involved in pursuing a medical malpractice claim; and to offering a convenient and free attorney consultation to those who believe they have been the victim of medical malpractice.
+The Law Firm of Law Office of Cohen & Jaffe, LLP is devoted to explaining how medical malpractice arises in the context of a failure by a physician to timely diagnosing colon cancer; to describing what is involved in pursuing a medical malpractice claim; and to offering a convenient and free attorney consultation to those who believe they have been the victim of medical malpractice.

 Why You May Have a Claim?